apigee-labs/rapier/README.md

 A `query path` defines an URL that represents a traversal of a declared relationship.
 For example, if an Entity called Child has a relationship property called 'mother', then declaring the `query path` 'mother' for the Child entity says that the URI template \{`child-URL`\}/mother is also part of the API.
-In other words, for a given value of `Child-URL`, the URL \{`child-URL`\}/mother is guaranteed to be a valid URL, and further, it is guaranteed to be an alias for the URL in the 'mother' property of the resource at `child-URL`.
+In other words, for a given value of `Child-URL`, the URL \{`child-URL`\}/mother is guaranteed to be a valid URL, and further, it is guaranteed to be an alias of the URL in the 'mother' property of the resource at `child-URL`.

 Field Pattern | Type | Description
 ---|:---:|---